this was our week….

-When you are in the mood for a rich, chocolate treat, these really hit the spot.
-They are divinely, decadent, I end up cutting these squares into quarters for smaller bite-size pieces.
+When you are in the mood for a rich chocolate treat, these really hit the spot.
+They are divine and decadent.
+I ended up cutting these squares into quarters for smaller bite-size pieces.

-I used Medjool dates which are very moist so there was no need to soak them.
-But if you are using regular dry dates, soak them for 20 minutes and drain well before adding them to the blender.
+I used Medjool dates, which are very moist, so there was no need to soak them.
+But if you are using regular dry dates, soak them for 20 minutes and drain them well before adding them to the blender.

 1½ cups whole-spelt flour